Where do stars explode in the ISM? -- The distribution of dense gas around evolved massive stars in M33: Introduction

 Feedback from supernovae (SNe) plays a central role in galaxy evolution.
 SN explosions drive outflows \citep[e.g.][]{Strickland2009, Heckman2017, Veilleux2020}, turbulence and the multi-phase distribution of the interstellar medium \citep[ISM, e.g.][]{MO77, Joung2006, Ostriker2011, Hill2012, Kim2013, Martizzi2016, Kannan2020, Rathjen2021, Kim2022}, accelerate cosmic rays \citep[e.g.][]{Ackermann2013, Caprioli2014, Bykov2018}, and disperse metals synthesized in stars \citep[see e.g.][for recent simulations and measurements]{Walch2015, Andrews2017, Telford2019, Li2020}.
 The balance of these mechanisms determines the star-forming properties of the ISM \citep[as shown e.g. in the recent simulations of][one of many examples]{Ostriker2022}.

-While the importance of SNe in galaxy evolution is broadly recognized, many aspects of the physics remain poorly understood.
-For example, the properties of the ISM, which spans several orders of magnitude in density and temperature, affect the spatial scales and timescales on which SN blastwaves cool and subsequently share the thermal energy and momentum with the ambient gas \citep{Li2015, Kim2015, Martizzi2015, Karpov2020, Koo2020, Osaka}.
-As such, the accumulation of thermal energy and momentum from SNe can significantly vary with the environments in which they are seeded.
+Despite its importance, many uncertainties remain in the physics of SN feedback in simulations, a major one being their locations with respect to ISM density peaks.
+Densities and temperatures in the ISM spans several orders of magnitudes, and these affect the spatial scales and timescales on which SN blastwaves cool and subsequently share the thermal energy and momentum with the ambient gas \citep{Li2015, Kim2015, Martizzi2015, Karpov2020, Koo2020, Osaka}.
+As a result, the accumulation of thermal energy and momentum from SNe can significantly vary with the environments in which they are seeded.
 Simulations have confirmed the importance of the SN ambient density, finding large differences in the global properties of the ISM such as star-formation, outflow rates and phase distribution, depending on the correlation between SN locations and ISM density peaks \citep[e.g]{Gatto2015,Walch2015,Girichidis2016,Martizzi2016}.

 Unfortunately, the locations where stars explode depend on a number of poorly understood physical properties of massive stars, such as their evolutionary timescales \citep[e.g.,][]{Zapartas2017, Eldridge2022}, potential for explosion from different progenitor masses $\gtrsim$18 \Msun \citep{Sukhbold2016}, single/binary-evolution-driven mass-loss \citep{Langer2012, Smith2014}, 3D kinematics from interactions in many-body environments \citep{Oh2016, Oey2018} or kicks from SN explosions in binary systems \citep{Eldridge2011, Renzo2019, Dallas2022}, and the co-evolution timescales with their parent molecular clouds \citep[e.g.,][]{Kruijssen2019, Chevance2020}.
 While modern high-resolution simulations are increasingly making great strides in capturing many of these intricate processes and their effects on the ISM \citep[e.g.][]{Kim2017b, Hu2017, Gutcke2021}, a comprehensive set of observations of the diverse ambient environments of SNe is needed to serve as a useful guide for simulations, but presently lacking.